 With the tech and banking landscapes changing at such a pace and more things ‘going digital’, the focus on cybersecurity has never been stronger.
 Of course, it’s been a major aspect of most banks’ agendas for years now, but multiple new technologies are exposing customer data to greater risks than ever before.
 What is really required is some proactivity.
 In a recent PwC survey on cybersecurity, it was found that that 71% of banking CEOs consider cyber insecurity a major threat to their business prospects and, as such, it’s an area that requires some serious action.

 Cybersecurity regulation is increasing, of course, but banks will need to do more than just ‘follow the rules’ if they want to keep up with threats that are constantly changing and evolving.
-According to an Accenture survey of security executives, global banks faced an average of 85 serious attempts to breach their cyber defences in 2017 alone, and 36% of these attacks succeeded in stealing data.
+According to an Accenture survey of security executives, global banks faced an average of 85 serious attempts to breach their cyber defenses in 2017 alone, and 36% of these attacks succeeded in stealing data.

-With burgeoning digital technologies such as digital ID, AI-powered customer and voice-controlled options opening up a number of fresh avenues for cybercriminals to exploit, banks need to better focus their cybersecurity resources to adapt to the shifting landscape.
+With burgeoning digital technologies such as digital ID, AI-powered customer, and voice-controlled options opening up a number of fresh avenues for cybercriminals to exploit, banks need to better focus their cybersecurity resources to adapt to the shifting landscape.